New men: Administrators

-The existence of new men has been disputed by several historians, who feel that middle class professionals have always been a part of government throughout British history.
-Other historians have claimed that the use of new men, rather than being invented by the British Kings, was borrowed from the French monarchs' tendency to use the middle classes to help govern.
+The existence of new men has been disputed by several historians, who feel that middle-class professionals have always been a part of government throughout British history.
+Other historians have claimed that the use of new men, rather than being invented by the British kings, was borrowed from the French monarchs' tendency to use the middle classes in government.
 However, it is commonly agreed that there was a sudden rise in this type of administrator in government towards the end of the 15th century and this, rather than being a paradigm shift, occurred over a sustained period of time.